danian95/InstDocs/docs/source/instruments/PESpectrum400/docs.rst

    Perkin Elmer Spectrum 400 FT-IR/FT-NIR Spectrometer is turned on (it should not be turned off)

--  Log into the *Spectrum IR* software on the computer
+-  Log into the :program:`Spectrum IR` software on the computer

    .. image:: images/software.jpg